Step 5: Controlling the Light

 52CNOID_IMPLEMENT_SIMPLE_CONTROLLER_FACTORY(LightController)

-As before, save the above source code in the project directory as a file named LightController.cpp.
+As before, save the above source code with the filename “LightController.cpp” in the project directory.

 ../../_images/lightcontrolleritem.png

-Using this positioning allows the control functions for TurretController, TrackController, and LightController to be called in sequence and function as one.
+By placing them this way, the control functions of TurretController, TrackController, and LightController will be called in sequence, and they will function as one unit.

-Launch the simulation and confirm that the lights can be controlled.
+Run the simulation and confirm that you can now operate the light.

-The light is manipulated using the A, X, and Y buttons on the gamepad or virtual joystick (on a PlayStation gamepad, these correspond to the x, square, and triangle buttons).
+Light operation is assigned to the A, X, and Y buttons on the gamepad or virtual joystick view (on PlayStation gamepads, these are the ×, □, and △ buttons).

-The A button is used to toggle the light on and off.
+First, the A button toggles the light on and off.

-The X and Y buttons are used to change the width of the light beam.
-Pushing the X button contracts the beam width, and pushing the Y button expands it.
+Also, the X and Y buttons change the light’s illumination range.
+Pressing the X button narrows the illumination range, and pressing the Y button widens it.

 light = io->body()->findDevice<SpotLight>("Light");

-This polls a device object called “Light” and of the SpotLight type from the Body object being used for I/O, then stores it in the light variable.
-This object can also be used for device I/O. For details on the Tank model Light definitions, refer to the section on Spotlight notation in the section on Tank model creation .
+obtains a device object of SpotLight type with the name “Light” from the Body object for input/output, and stores it in the light variable.
+This object is used for input/output with devices as well.
+For the definition of the Tank model’s Light, see Writing the Spotlight in Creating the Tank Model.

 static const int buttonID[] = { 0, 2, 3 };

-enables you to set the button IDs to control the light.
-These IDs ordinarily correspond to the A, X, and Y buttons.
-If the buttons do not respond correctly, try adjusting the above.
+sets the button IDs to use for light operation.
+These IDs normally correspond to the A, X, and Y buttons.
+If the button mapping doesn’t work well, adjust these values.

 bool currentState = joystick.getButtonState(buttonID[0]);